Democratic Party of Turks of Macedonia

 In the 2002 parliamentary elections, the party joined the SDSM-led coalition and won 2 seats.
 In the 2006 parliamentary elections, it joined the SDSM-led coalition and won 2 parliamentary seats.

 The Party was a part of the VMRO-DPMNE coalition for 8 years from 2008 to 2016.
 The Party has one member, Yusuf Hasani, in the Macedonian parliament.
 The party did participate in a coalition with SDSM-Besa in the 2020 parliamentary elections.
+The party did participate in a coalition with European Front-Democratic Union for Integration in the 2024 parliamentary elections.